UA&M COVID-19 Emergency Funding

 - Organization’s primary mission is cultural, artistic, botanical, or zoological

-- Organization must have submitted the “expense final report” for any funds they received in Create in Utah, Phase 1 or 2 (or have a valid amendment from the state of Utah)
+- Organization must have submitted the “expense final report” for any funds they received in Create In Utah, Phase 1 (or have a valid amendment from the state of Utah)

 CARES Act Reporting Requirements